Guseyn/page/README.md

 First of all you need to get acquainted with [Async Tree Pattern](https://github.com/Guseyn/async-tree-patern/blob/master/Async_Tree_Patern.pdf) and it's [implementation](https://github.com/Guseyn/cutie).
 It allows to build everything using pure approach in OOP.

-Also you must know how [Node.js](https://nodejs.org/en/docs/) works.
-It's also important to understand how non-blockinng i/o works there.
+Also you must know how [Node.js](https://nodejs.org/en/docs/) works and it's important to understand how non-blockinng i/o works there.

 ## No unnecessary complexity